xymox12/input-overlays-4-the-evil-within/ReadMe.md

 ## v3
 ![Layout of keys and mouse in nohbaord application](kbd_layout_v3.png)

+Update for v3: Separate keyboard are mouse layouts are now available to allow more flexibility when using OBS Studio etc.

+## Overview

 Currently a set of files to create a Nohboard Mouse and Keyboard overlay for The Evil Within, to use with OBS etc.

 Inspired by ComicallyBad (https://www.youtube.com/watch?v=LXmwDT2yfwk) adaption for nohboard of the Input Overlay design (https://github.com/univrsal/input-overlay.)
 This is a new svg version of those bitmap files, not reuse of the original bitmap files.
 The use of svg should allow easier design choices in the future.

 ## To use

 The ready-to-use files are within the 'nohboard_files' folder.
 Drop the 'TheEvilWithin_' folders into your nohboard 'keyboards' folder and select it from the noahboard interface.
 The files are downloadable from the releases as a zip.

 v1 is the original mouse and font, v2 is with a stylise version of the g402 mouse, and v3 is an upddate g402 design and uses the Evil Within dialogue font for the keys.

 ## SVG